Atlanta Relocation Specialists

 How much cheaper is Atlanta than Boston?

-Housing typically costs 40-50% less for equivalent or superior quality and size.
+Buying a home in Atlanta typically costs 40-50% less for equivalent or superior quality and size.
 Overall cost of living is 25-35% lower.
 The savings are substantial—many Boston transplants report being able to save significantly more while enjoying larger homes and more lifestyle flexibility.
+A real estate agent familiar with both markets can help you maximize value during your home search.

 Will I miss the seasons?